open-source-labs/Chronos/chronos_npm_package/README.md

 ### Chronos Tracker for gRPC

-To monitory your gRPC server, setup `chronos-config.js` as if it was a standard microservices example, but be sure to set the `connection` type to `gRPC`.
+To monitor your gRPC server, setup `chronos-config.js` as if it was a standard microservices example, but be sure to set the `connection` type to `gRPC`.

 ```js
 module.exports = {